tobybatch/kimai2/docs/helm/README.md

 # kimai-helmchart

 In order to allow an easy deployment on Kubernetes, we provide a Helm chart (https://helm.sh).
 The chart allows a parameterized deployment of Kimai on Kubernetes, using the Docker images also used for the standard docker deployment.
-Since Kubernetes aims at a production use case, the Helm chart only allows the deployment with Apache and MySQL.
+This Helm chart only allows the deployment with Apache and MySQL.

 # Chart Documentation